This blog post was updated on May 26, 2021.

 - I’m not happy with my pay.

-- Pay isn’t always the first reason a driver gives us for quitting, but it’s always on the list.
+- Pay usually isn’t the first reason a driver gives us for quitting, but it’s always on the list.
 However, don’t jump to conclusions and think your only solution is to pay them more money.
 You’d hurt your margins and still have the same level of turnover.
 Here are just a few underlying reasons drivers aren’t happy with their pay:

 - Simplify!
-All too often, business owners have complicated driver pay, trying to achieve better performance in one or more key areas, such as safety, cargo claims, violations, over-weight fines, on-time delivery and a dozen other metrics.
+All too often, business owners have complicated driver pay, trying to achieve better performance in one or more key areas, such as safety, cargo claims, violations, overweight fines, on-time delivery and a dozen other metrics.
 But complicated pay systems always lead to mistrust.
 Furthermore, adding little bonuses for this and that have little to no impact on the driver’s daily behavior.
 Just keep it simple.
 Your customers pay you to safely get a load from one place to another and get it there on time.
 Pay your drivers on the same basis and drop all the shenanigans.

-- Pay, based on miles driver or loads hauled can vary week to week; sometimes by as much as 30 percent.
-One week is feast and the next is famine.
-But when a driver lives hand to mouth (as most do), one bad week means he or she can’t pay the rent or buy food for the family.
+- Pay based on miles driver or loads hauled can vary week to week, sometimes by as much as 30 percent.
+One week is feast and the next is famine, but when a driver lives hand to mouth (as most do), one bad week means he or she can’t pay the rent or buy food for the family.
 Two or three bad weeks in a row and the game is over.
 It’s not the pay itself; it’s the uncertainty of how much will be coming in and when, especially with the occasional “short week.”

 - Unless you’re just a greedy no-good stingy boss who pays below market rates, you should never lose a driver over pay.
 Start with a minimum weekly guarantee.
 Sure, it sounds scary.
 Sure, it puts an added burden on your operations team, but offering a safety net goes a long way to building trust and mutual commitment between you and your drivers.
 You’ll make that money back in increased retention.

 - Mistakes happen.
 We’re human.
 But, mistakes made by shippers, load planners and dispatchers cascade down onto the drivers who are subject to variable pay.
 Mistakes directly cause drivers to make less money.
 Get personally involved in your dispatch office.
 Sit there for a couple hours every day.
 Listen and observe.
 Coach and train your dispatchers how to be more efficient.
 Invest in professional leadership training and in modern dispatch software (and learn how to use it).
 Demand excellence.
 When a mistake causes a driver to make less money, pay the driver the difference.
 And, most importantly, learn from the mistake so you don’t repeat it.